X

 Mental Health Parity and Addiction Equity Act Explained

-In practice, although federal and state regulators have not always been efficient or consistent in enforcing these laws.
-In any event, it is important to be aware of the protections, limitations, and requirements created by the Mental Health Parity and Addiction Equity Act.
+It is important to be aware of the protections, limitations, and requirements created by the Mental Health Parity and Addiction Equity Act.

 MHPAEA Protections

-The MHPAEA is beneficial for those who may need the most intensive treatment and financial protection.
+The MHPAEA is designed to provide legal protections regarding access to care for those who may need mental health or substance use disorder services.
 To comply with specific requirements of the law, therefore, health plans need to pay close attention to the benefits they offer.

 MHPAEA Regulations